 Use large tomatoes, at least 3 inches in diameter.

 Run a paring knife around the inner rim of the tomato, loosening up the flesh on the inside of the tomato.
-Use a small spoon and scoop out the flesh, juice and seeds of the tomato.
+Use a small spoon and scoop out the flesh, juice and seeds.

 Don't waste the insides!
-I save them to make taboulie.
-Or blend with a little garlic and onion and then mix it into your pasta sauce.
+Save them to make tabouli.
+Or blend with a little garlic and onion and mix into your pasta sauce.

-You can use store-bought pesto or make your own.
-Alternatively, you can season the insides of the tomatoes with oregano, pepper and a little olive oil.
+Use store-bought pesto or make your own.
+Alternatively, season the insides of the tomatoes with oregano, pepper and a little olive oil.